-- b.
-While there can always be exceptions, there is very little direct correlation between deep percolation water qualities and the aquifer immediately below that agricultural surface.
-Instead, many explanations and examples were given regarding the mixing of aquifer flows, and the heterogeneous nature of the subsurface. - c.
-Groundwater simulation model results are approximate even on very large scales. - d.
-California aquifer physical characteristics are very complex and even with large studies are poorly defined.
+- Lag times between deep percolation of nitrates and the nitrates reaching the top of the aquifer typically range from a year to up to extremes of several hundred years. - While there can always be exceptions, there is very little direct correlation between deep percolation water qualities and the aquifer immediately below that agricultural surface.
+Instead, many explanations and examples exist given regarding the complex mixing of aquifer flows, and the heterogeneous nature of the subsurface. - Groundwater simulation model results are only approximate even on very large scales. - California aquifer physical characteristics are very complex and even with large studies are poorly defined.
 As an example, Figure 1 shows a single transect of the Modesto area aquifer.
 It is obvious that the results would be quite different if different transects were displayed.
 Model results are only as good as the accuracy of the data and boundary conditions that are used in the model; Figure 1 illustrates the difficulty of properly identifying aquifer characteristics even after extensive studies have been performed.